 - Medicine-Pediatrics Links to the Community (M/PLC)—M/PLC is a two-week community advocacy educational rotation that introduces first-year residents to local advocacy and public health resources through site and home visits.

 A continuity experience in an ambulatory setting is a fundamental part of the Med-Peds program.
 Residents begin continuity experiences in a combined Med-Peds practice and continue in that practice throughout their four years.
 In the first postdoctoral year, one half day each week is spent in the practice.
 In the remaining years, this increase to two half days per week, except during intensive care and overnight rotations when residents do not attend their ambulatory clinic.

-- CULVER: Seven residents out of each class are assigned to the Culver Medical Group (CMG ), where the seven full-time Med-Peds faculty teach residents in addition to seeing their own ambulatory patients.
+- Culver Medical Group: Residents receive their ambulatory training at the Culver Medical Group (CMG ), where seven full-time Med-Peds faculty teach residents in addition to seeing their own ambulatory patients.